We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

-Read on to find out which foods you can regrow from scraps (plant parts or seeds).
+Discover which foods you can regrow from scraps (plant parts or seeds).

-Vegetables You Can Regrow From Scraps
+Vegetables You Can Regrow from Scraps

 We all hate wasting food, so why not give some common veggie scraps a second life by regrowing them?
-Below is a list of vegetables you can grow from scraps:

 - Carrots